When living with chronic illness, and particularly chronic pain, life needs a level of certainty, of routine.

-My beautiful Dad recently passed away.
+My beautiful Dad passed away a year ago this week.
 I couldn’t control this situation.
 It was inevitable it would happen one day.
 All I can do now is grieve, remember the good times and find a way to live again without him in my life.

 The whole cycle of life points to the fact, nothing lasts forever.
 Yet sometimes it’s the small changes in life which can cause us to crumble and feel as if it’s just all too much.

 I think when this happens it’s often because there are larger life changing issues at play.
 Perhaps we are grappling with financial issues, relationship issues, loss of a loved one, worsening health.
 The list of worrisome issues, which present the need to make changes in our lives, are often complex and can eat away at us bit by bit……if we don’t address them.